 Currently, he works as a music teacher with various music services in London, and is Musical Director of Bloco Maluco, a group the LSS became Madrinha (Godmother) to in 2014.
 He has played with a samba school at the carnival in Rio, and various blocos in Salvador.

 Chris is a former Musical Director.
-He has been a member of the London School of Samba since 2011.
+He joined the London School of Samba in 2011.
 He has previously been a member of both percussion and symphonic groups in the United States.
 Chris is now part of the team of musicians who play and sing the Samba enredo (Brazilian carnival songs) for the school.

 The enredo is the music that accompanies the samba school whilst it parades during carnival.
-Chris is now the official “puxador” or samba singer for the London School of Samba.
-Here is some background information about what a Puxador role is in a samba school or Bloco.
+Chris is now an official “puxador” or samba singer for the London School of Samba.

 The Puxador is a samba singer who sings the samba theme songs called samba enredos for a samba school.
 The word “puxar” in Portuguese means to “pull” and it references that the singer sets the tempo and the energy of the song and the group at practice or at a parade.